michele-brambilla/ConfigurationService/README.md

 git submodule update
 ```
 Building the submodules is part of the standard build system.
 Building system uses cmake, no particular options required.
 Caveat: the code makes use of c++11 standard.
 Works with gcc >= 4.8 and clang >= 3.5.
-So far it failed with gcc 4.7.

 For testing purposes Googletest is required.